elliottpayne/permissionless-prosperity-playbook/docs/index.md

-# Pie Cookbook
+# Permissionless Prosperity Playbook

-Welcome to the cookbook.
+Welcome to the playbook.